-Descriptive statistics will be presented for supine systolic and supine diastolic blood pressure, pulse rate and respiratory rate at baseline, and on every subsequent day of both the confinement and ambulatory periods by product for each study day.
-Vital signs data will be summarized together with changes from baseline.
+Descriptive statistics will be presented for supine systolic and supine diastolic blood pressure, pulse rate and respiratory rate at Baseline, and on every subsequent day of both the confinement and ambulatory periods by product for each study day.
+Vital signs data will be summarized together with changes from Baseline.

 TFL number Title

-TABLES TABLES
+TABLES

-15.2.6.20 Summary of Supine Vital Signs - Safety Population
+15.2.6.21 Summary of Supine Vital Signs - Safety Population

-LISTINGS LISTINGS
+LISTINGS

-15.3.6.9 Listing of Vital Signs Data and Changes from Baseline
+15.3.6.7 Listing of Vital Signs Data and Changes from Baseline

-12.6.4.4.4 Full Lung Function Data
+12.6.4.4.4 Spirometry

-Lung function parameters assessed during the study include:
+Spirometry parameters assessed during the study include: